An Optimal Algorithm for Strongly Convex Minimization under Affine Constraints: Proposed Algorithm

 \section{Proposed Algorithm}

 In this section, we present our main algorithm, Algorithm~\ref{alg:ALV-opt}, and our main convergence result, Theorem~\ref{th:main}.
 The derivations and proofs are deferred to Section~\ref{sec6}.
-Algorithm~\ref{alg:M9} implements the classical Chebyshev iteration \cite{gut02}, see Section~\ref{sec62} for details.
+Algorithm~\ref{alg:M9} implements the classical Chebyshev iteration~\citep{fla50,gol83,auzinger2011iterative,gut02}, see Section~\ref{sec62} for details.
 It is used as a subroutine in Algorithm~\ref{alg:ALV-opt} and denoted by $\mathrm{Chebyshev}$, with its parameters passed as arguments.
-We stress here that the Chebyshev iteration is diverted from its usual use, which is solving linear systems, and is used here as a preconditioner.
+We stress here that the Chebyshev iteration is diverted from its usual use, which is solving linear systems, and is used here as a preconditioner (a similar idea appears in~\citet{bredies2015preconditioned}).
 Although Algorithm~\ref{alg:ALV-opt} runs at every iteration a number $N$ of Chebyshev iterations, there is no approximation or truncation error here: Algorithm~\ref{alg:ALV-opt} converges to the exact solution $x^\star$ of Problem~\eqref{eq:original-pb}.
-It is \emph{not} an algorithm with at every iteration an inner loop solving a linear system to enforce the constraint $\mL x=b$.
+This is achieved without solving the full linear system $\mL x=b$ at each iteration.